-But the employer must make a contribution to URSSAF equal to 50 % of the sums paid (according to legislation and collective agreement).
-As from 1 September 2023, the contribution will amount to 30 % of sums exempt from contributions.
+But the employer must make a contribution to URSSAF equal to 30 % of sums exempt from contributions.

 PRINCIPLE OF RETIREMENT

 Retirement is initiated by the employee.
 It is not a resignation but a specific mode of termination.

 In principle, employees cannot retire before the age of 62 (age gradually increasing to age 64 as from 1 September 2023).